aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 <a name="mdext"></a>
-## Setup Markdown Extended for highlighting md files in Sublime Text
+## Setting up better Markdown highlighting in Sublime Text

 * Install the packages from here.